 The American Academy of Pediatrics recommends keeping your baby’s room at a comfortable temperature (roughly between 68 to 72 degrees Fahrenheit), and suggests swaddling your baby.

-What your baby wears beneath their swaddle blanket will vary based on the weather.
-If your house gets warm during the summertime, you may just dress your baby in a bodysuit or even in just their diapers.
-In moderate temperatures, I like to dress my baby in a short-sleeved bodysuit and pants.
+What your baby wears beneath his or her swaddle blanket will vary depending on the weather.
+If your house gets warm during the summertime, you may just dress your baby in a bodysuit or even just diapers.
+In moderate temperatures, I dress my baby in a short-sleeved bodysuit and pants.
 If you live in a cooler climate, layers or footie pajamas will help keep your baby from getting too cool.

-I prefer the zip-up version over the button-up kind, but they’re not always easy to find.
+I prefer the zip-up version over the button-up, but they’re not always easy to find.
 Cotton is preferable since it’s a breathable fabric.
-My favorite footie pajamas are Burt’s Bees Baby’s 100% lightweight organic cotton zip-up footed pajama.
-Under the Nile makes some adorable and slightly heavier weight footed pajamas.
-Hanna Andersson makes high-quality PJs, but they are footless.
-And Kate Quinn, Dordor & Gorgor, Lamaze Baby, and L’ovedbaby also sell organic footie PJs.
+My favorite footie pajamas are Burt’s Bees Baby’s lightweight organic cotton zip-up footed pajama.
+Hanna Andersson makes high-quality PJs, but they are all footless as far as I know.
+Check out our full guide to organic baby clothes and PJs for even more brand recommendations.

-Synthetic fleece pajamas should always be avoided for newborns and infants because they are usually made from polyester (a synthetic fabric that is literally made from plastic) and therefore is not breathable.
+I strongly advise against using magnetic baby clothes.
+Synthetic fleece pajamas should also always be avoided for newborns and infants because they are usually made from polyester (a synthetic fabric that is literally made from plastic) and therefore is not breathable.
 Have you ever slept under a fleece blanket or worn fleece yourself?
 It is easy to get too hot because it’s not breathable.
 Babies can’t self-regulate their temperature, so sleeping in polyester fleece pajamas or layers could lead to overheating.

 In addition to baby’s pajamas, you’ll likely want to swaddle your baby to help them sleep during those first few months.